A great dawn alternative

 Consecrated in 881 AD during the reign of King Indravarman I, the construction of the Bakong is believed to have been initiated by Indravarman's predecessor, Jayavarman III and became the state temple of Hariharalaya (modern-day Roulos).
 The layout of the site closely follows the principles of modelling Mount Meru with the moat surrounding the inner sanctum of five levels, with 10 small temples surrounding a tiered tower whose spire resembles the turreted, curved points of Angkor Wat.
 From the apex of the site, the model plan is quite obvious.

 Potted plants and flowering bushes line the path that leads over the moat and into the temple complex.
-Once inside, a pagoda is to your right that, when we visited, looked like it was in the process of being rebuilt.
 The grounds within the moat include a collection of smaller buildings in variable states of repair and the view from the northeast corner takes in the whole complex pretty well.
 When you climb each of the five levels, make the time to walk all the way around before continuing up to the next level.
 Note the little elephants on each corner — even the harness details are still visible on some.
 On the fourth level, be sure to walk around to the south side where a fine fragment of bas relief remains, illustrating apsaras fighting a losing battle.

 More detailsRoulos Group